ryanzhangtianran/CoVT_DINO/README.md

 ## 🔥 News

+[2025-11-22] ⭐️ The evaluation and Gradio demo are available NOW!
-[2025-11-22] 🤗 Our finetuned weights are available.
+[2025-11-21] 🤗 Our finetuned weights are available.
 [Check it here!](https://huggingface.co/collections/Wakals/covt-chain-of-visual-thought)

 ## 📑 Table of Contents